Kainmueller-Lab/fisbe/index.md

 We provide a detailed documentation of our dataset, following the [Datasheet for Datasets](https://arxiv.org/abs/1803.09010) questionnaire:

 *[>> FISBe Datasheet](./datasheet)*

+Our dataset originates from the [FlyLight](https://www.janelia.org/project-team/flylight) project, where the authors released a large image collection of nervous systems of ~74,000 flies, [available for download](https://gen1mcfo.janelia.org/cgi-bin/gen1mcfo.cgi) under CC BY 4.0 license.

 ## How to work with the image files